 - The South is warmer during the day but it will be chilly in the evening

-- Pack a light raincoat or a small folding umbrella
+- Pack a light waterproof jacket or bring an umbrella

 - Check online the restaurants you want to go to, so you won’t risk being overdressed